Position: Adversarial ML for LLMs Is Not Making Any Progress: Case Studies

 \subsection{Machine Unlearning}

 Machine unlearning was originally formulated as a well-defined task: completely removing the influence of a specific datapoint $x$ from a model~\citep{bourtoule2021machine}.
 The goal was to produce a model that, after unlearning $x$, would be indistinguishable from one that was never trained on that point.
 In traditional classification settings with bounded inputs and outputs, and (often) deduplicated datasets with clear train-test splits, this objective could be precisely defined and evaluated.
-In fact, there exist exact solutions to unlearning~\citep{bourtoule2021machine} using membership inference attacks to determine if the sample to be unlearned could be detected as ``member'' of the training data of the model~\citep{shokri2017membership}.
+In fact, there exist exact solutions to unlearning~\citep{bourtoule2021machine}.

 \paragraph{Unlearning of ``concepts'' rather than individual data points is hard to define.} However, generative models have fundamentally changed the nature of unlearning~\citep{cooper2024machine}.
 Instead of removing the influence of specific data points, the goal is to remove knowledge about entire concepts or topics that may be contained in one \emph{or more} data points (e.g., all dangerous knowledge about bioweapons~\citep{li2024wmdp} or copyrighted content from Harry Potter books~\citep{eldan2023s}).
 This has made it impossible to define unlearning in terms of a specific data point's influence, making both solutions and evaluations much more challenging.